Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 - **Responsiveness**: EWMA adjusts quickly to changes, making it suitable for volatile markets.
 - **Simplicity**: It's straightforward to implement and doesn't require complex modeling.
 - **Weighted Data**: By giving more importance to recent data, EWMA provides a more current view of market volatility.
+- **Easy Online Learning**: EWMA is well-suited for real-time or online learning, where data is processed sequentially.
+In production environments, where data arrives continuously, this feature ensures the system can easily adapt without reprocessing the entire dataset each time.

-While the EWMA model is a useful tool for estimating realized volatility, it has some important limitations that should be considered, especially when thinking about future predictions:
+These characteristics make EWMA a highly practical tool for production applications, especially in environments where real-time data processing is critical.
+Yet it has some important limitations that should be considered, especially when thinking about future predictions:

 - **No Predictive Power for Future Volatility**: The EWMA estimator is not suitable for predicting **future volatility**.
 When simulating future values of the model, the expectation $ E[\sigma_{t+h}] $ tends to 0 as $ h $ increases, meaning the model effectively predicts no future volatility (assuming $ E[ r_t] = 0 $ ).
 This limitation arises because EWMA only reacts to past data without incorporating any forward-looking information or structural changes in the market.